gerbenjacobs/svc/README.md

 Ideally *handlers* only know about *services* and services only know about *storage*.
 Use the interfaces instead of actual implementations.

+Everyone knows about the *Domain Models* and you should have these be the types that are transferred between the Service and Storage layer.
+It's perfectly ok to then create custom storage DAOs and custom input or output models for dealing with HTTP.
+Just make sure that the service and storage methods do the transformation back and forth.

 Separation of concern and an explicit clearness is what this structure gives you.

+Throughout the code I've written comments prefixed with `Rationale:` to explain a bit about the code.

 ## Running